Hung jury: New Zealand

-In New Zealand, the jury must initially try to reach a unanimous verdict.
+In New Zealand, the jury must try to reach a unanimous verdict.
 If the jury cannot reach a unanimous verdict after a reasonable time given the nature and complexity of the case (but not less than four hours), then the court may accept a majority verdict.
 In criminal cases, an all-but-one vote is needed (i.e. 11–1 with a full jury); in civil cases, a three-quarters (75%) vote is needed (i.e. 9–3 with a full jury).

-If the jury fails to reach either a unanimous or majority verdict after a reasonable time, the presiding judge may declare a hung jury, and a new panel of jurors will be selected for a retrial.
+If the jury fails to reach either a unanimous or majority verdict after a reasonable time, the presiding judge may declare a hung jury.
+Ordinarily there will be a new trial.
 If the retrial also results in a hung jury, the case must be referred to the Solicitor-General, who will generally issue a stay of proceedings unless there are compelling reasons to proceed with a third trial.

 United Kingdom

 England and Wales

-In England and Wales a majority of at least 10 votes out of 12 is needed for a verdict.
+Majority verdicts have been allowed in England and Wales since the Criminal Justice Act 1967.
+Before this all criminal convictions required a unanimous verdict.
+At least 10 votes out of 12 is needed for a valid majority verdict.
 If fewer jurors remain, majorities allowed are 11–0, 10–1, 10–0, 9–1 and 9–0.
 Failure to reach this may lead to a retrial (R v.
 Bertrand, 1807).

 Initially, the jury will be directed to try to reach a unanimous verdict.
-If they fail to reach a unanimous verdict, the judge may later (after not less than two hours) give directions that a majority verdict will be acceptable, although the jury should continue to try to reach a unanimous verdict if possible.
+If they fail to reach a unanimous verdict, the judge may later give directions that a majority verdict will be acceptable, although the jury should continue to try to reach a unanimous verdict if possible.
+The judge may not give these directions before at least two hours of deliberation, however in practice it is often given after much longer than two hours.

-When the jury is called to deliver a verdict after majority directions have been given, a careful protocol of questions is followed: only in the event of a guilty verdict is it then asked whether or not all jurors were agreed on that verdict, to prevent any acquittal from being tainted by it being disclosed that any jurors dissented.
+When the jury is called to deliver a verdict after majority directions have been given, a careful protocol of questions is followed: only in the event of a guilty verdict is it asked whether all jurors were agreed on that verdict, to prevent any acquittal from being tainted by it being disclosed that any jurors dissented.
 The protocol is followed separately for each charge.
+Majority verdicts are treated the same as unanimous ones, for example they are not taken as a mitigating factor during sentencing.

 Scotland

 It is not possible to have a hung jury in Scotland in criminal cases.
 Juries consist of 15, and verdicts are decided by simple majority (eight) of the initial membership.
-If jurors drop out because of illness or another reason, the trial can continue with a minimum of 12 jurors, but the support of eight jurors is still needed for a guilty verdict; anything less is treated as an acquittal.
+If jurors drop out because of illness or another reason, the trial can continue with a minimum of 12 jurors, but the support of eight jurors is needed for a guilty verdict; anything less is treated as an acquittal.

 In civil cases there is a jury of 12, with a minimum of 10 needed to continue the trial.
 It is possible to have a hung jury if there is a tied vote after three hours' deliberation.